 While a group of residents and students may be expressing their concerns on the redevelopment, down by the stadium, business owners and other residents expressed excitement and anticipation.

 Located a mile south from Turner Field, right on the border of Peoplestown, is the non-profit coffee shop Community Grounds Café.
-Jess Delp, the man behind the coffee, said that they didn’t receive much traffic from The Braves but is optimistic that it will be good for business now that Georgia State has taken the reigns.
+Jeff Delp, the man behind the coffee, said that they didn’t receive much traffic from The Braves but is optimistic that it will be good for business now that Georgia State has taken the reigns.

 “The community benefit of the neighborhood is that it will bring new development and activity to the neighborhood in what has been a dead parking lot.
 The more activity going on nearby, the better it is for everyone.
 If more people see this as a place where they can live and call home, that’s only going to help us out in the long run,” said Delp.